-The Carter Center undertakes the largest initiative providing health education and treatment for schistosomiasis in Nigeria, the world's most endemic country for this preventable but devastating disease.
+The Carter Center undertakes one of the longest-running initiatives in providing health education and treatment for schistosomiasis in Nigeria, the world's most endemic country for this preventable but devastating disease.

-In terms of socioeconomic and public health impact, schistosomiasis, also known as bilharzia or snail fever, is second only to malaria as the most devastating parasitic disease in tropical countries.
-Approximately 20 million Nigerians — mostly children — need to be treated for schistosomiasis, making the country the most endemic in the world.
+In terms of socioeconomic and public health impact, schistosomiasis is second only to malaria as the most devastating parasitic disease in tropical countries.
+Nigeria is the most endemic country for schistosomiasis, with approximately 20 million people — mostly children — needing treatment.